Inflammatory breast cancer (IBC) is a rare, but aggressive form of locally advanced breast cancer.

 Learn more about Paget disease of the breast.

-Metaplastic breast cancer is rare, accounting for fewer than 1 percent of all invasive breast cancers .
+Fewer than 1 percent of invasive breast cancers are metaplastic breast cancers .

 Compared to more common types of breast cancer, metaplastic tumors tend to :

-They are also more likely to be triple negative [9-12].
+Compared to more common types of breast cancer, they are also more likely to be triple negative [4,9-13].

 Triple negative breast cancers are: